 Acupuncture Points Mentioned in this Article

-As we transition into colder seasons, it's important to take care of our respiratory health, especially if you have pre-existing conditions like asthma or COPD.
+Acupressure supports bronchitis symptom relief and lung health.
+As we transition into colder seasons, it's important to take care of our respiratory health, especially if you have pre-existing conditions like asthma.
 In Chinese medicine, the lungs are considered a "tender organ" that requires special attention.
 By incorporating acupressure into your wellness routine, you can provide relief for bronchitis symptoms and support your overall lung health.

 Understanding Bronchitis from a Chinese Medicine Perspective